dariodenardi/GMKP/README.md

 # GMKP

+Mathematical model of the Generalized Multiple Knapsack Problem implemented with CPLEX C ++ API

 ## Requirements

 * CPLEX must be installed, of course.
 Academics can obtain it via the [IBM Academic Initiative](https://developer.ibm.com/academic/).

+## Programs

+You can find releases at the top right.

+## Code compilation

 * IDE C++ (e.g. Visual Studio)

 ### Configuration Visual Studio for CPLEX Libraries